The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

 Fun Facts About the Japanese Chin

 Chins are known for their impish antics.
-When particularly excited they’ll do something known as the “Chin spin,” turning around in circles, sometimes on their hind legs.
+When very excited they’ll do something known as the “Chin spin,”.
+This is turning around in circles, sometimes on their hind legs.

-Japanese nobility would use small Chins as ornamentation and kept them in hanging cages typically used for birds.
+Japanese nobility would use small Chins as ornamentation.
+They kept them in hanging cages typically used for birds.

 Chins have an incredible ability to climb.
-Don’t be surprised to see one overseeing their domain perched on the back of a sofa.
+So, don’t be surprised to see one overseeing their domain perched on the back of a sofa.

-The breed’s other cat-like tendencies include washing themselves and batting objects with their paws.
+The breed’s other cat-like habits include washing themselves and batting objects with their paws.

 Japanese Chin Appearance

-The Japanese Chin is one of several Asian flat-faced toy dogs that are brachycephalic breeds.
+The Japanese Chin is one of several Asian flat-faced toy dogs.
+These are brachycephalic breeds.

-They possess the broad, domed head, large, protruding eyes, and short muzzle that give them a somewhat human-like quality, which many people find appealing.
+They have a broad, domed head, large, protruding eyes, and short muzzle.
+This gives them a somewhat human-like quality, which many people find appealing.

-Unfortunately, this also causes some serious health problems, which we’ll look into shortly.
+Unfortunately, this also causes some serious health problems.
+But, we’ll look into this shortly.

-The Chin’s single coat is abundant and moderately long, with a silky texture.
+The Chin’s single coat is thick and moderately long, with a silky texture.